 Dan pulled Hubspot’s data from over 500,000 emails sent, and the top seven words with the best open rates tended to indicate a benefit to the user:

-Dan commented on these results, saying to “phrase it in a way for what I as the reader wants”.
+Dan commented on these results, saying to “phrase it in a way for what I as the reader want”.

-Still, you can’t listen to what just one test says, in fact you should really be looking at your own data for this information.
-Mailchimp, however, also had its own set of popular words coming from an even bigger dataset of over 9.5 billion emails.
+Still, you can’t listen to what just one test says, in fact, you should really be looking at your own data for this information.
+Mailchimp, however, also has its own set of popular words coming from an even bigger dataset of over 9.5 billion emails.
 Here were the top seven:

 Like Hubspot’s data, these words show that telling users what’s in the email is a good thing.
-It also tells you that digests, or week-in-review type email seems to be working really well too.
+It also tells you that digests, or week-in-review type emails seem to be working really well too.

-Vertical Response had some tips that may or may not set off official spam filters, but they tend to set off human filters:
+But what about words to avoid using in subject lines?
+Vertical Response has some tips that may or may not set off official spam filters, but they tend to set off human filters: